 Business Data Comparison Infographic Templates

-7. Use a Venn diagram template to show overlapping points
+7. Venn diagram comparison template

 A classic Venn diagram is a great way to show where two things differ and where they overlap.
 If a typical Venn diagram seems too boring, you can spice it up by using brightly contrasting colors and icons.